Role: Wide-body jet airliner

 - The A300 was the world’s first twin engine, twin aisle aircraft.
 All Airbus cockpits are the same.
 This allows pilots to switch from one type of Airbus aircraft to another.

-- Airbus’s A300 was the first wide-body jetliner to be equipped with only two engines for better operating economics.
+- The first wide-body jetliner to be equipped with only two engines for better operating economics was the A300.

-- The A300 was developed to fill the market niche for a high capacity, short to medium-range, aircraft.
+- Airbus developed the A300 to fill the market niche for a high capacity, short to medium-range, aircraft.

 Pilots must earn their type rating in the Airbus A300 to be qualified to fly this aircraft.
-In most cases, the airline you fly for will get you type-rated.
+In most cases, you will earn your type ratings at the airline you fly for.

 Are you ready to learn to fly an A300?